 Research, opportunities, growth

-Investing more than $40 million in research each year, Oakland University offers knowledge, resources and programs that help companies grow and researchers achieve breakthroughs in the laboratory.
-The University’s applied research and technology development areas include:
+Investing more than $17 million in research each year, Oakland University offers knowledge, resources and programs that help companies grow and researchers achieve breakthroughs in the laboratory.
+The University is active in applied research and technology development.

 The OU SmartZone Business Incubator, OU INC, provides entrepreneurial resources and strategic business solutions to local startups and spinoffs engaged in the development of intellectual property, business planning and capital acquisition.
 OU’s Macomb incubator is located in a Sterling Heights facility and is a joint venture between Oakland University, Macomb County and the City of Sterling Heights.

 In fall 2012, OU opened a 172,000-square-foot, state-of-the-art Human Health Building.
-It houses the schools of Nursing and Health Sciences, laboratories and classrooms.
+It houses OU’s Schools of Nursing and Health Sciences, laboratories and classrooms.
 The facility balances a smart aesthetic and functional design with energy-efficient technologies.

-The foundation for excellence in health care is rooted in the College of Arts and Sciences with large and growing programs like Biological Sciences and Biochemistry, and graduate programs such as Biomedical Sciences and a health care concentration in Public Administration.
+The foundation for excellence in health care is rooted in the College of Arts and Sciences, with large and growing programs such as Biological Sciences and Biochemistry, and graduate programs such as Biomedical Sciences and a health care concentration in Public Administration.
 In addition, the Center for Biomedical Research allows researchers in the College of Arts and Sciences to come together with colleagues from the schools of Engineering and Computer Science, Health Sciences, and Nursing, as well as the Eye Research Institute.

 Oakland University's School of Business Administration has achieved more than 40 years of educational excellence by remaining relevant to the ever-changing global business environment and providing students a distinctive educational experience that integrates classroom learning with real-world business experience and research.
 Students find undergraduate and graduate programs centered on integrating theory, leading-edge research and real-world experience to give them a true understanding of how business works, preparing them for immediate success.
 Oakland University’s business school is one of only 178 business schools – out of 13,000 worldwide – to hold elite accreditation from the Association to Advance Collegiate Schools of Business-International for both its business and accounting programs.
 With more than 15,000 business school alumni at work at all levels of organizations through Michigan and around the world, our students graduate with access to a powerful network of professionals and industry leaders who appreciate the value of an Oakland University business degree.

 The School of Engineering and Computer Science leverages OU's proximity to the auto industry to provide faculty and students unique research opportunities.
 From GPS devices and communication systems to clean energy, SECS faculty are on the front lines of automotive research.
 In addition, the school’s research centers, such as the Fastening and Joining Research Institute (FAJRI), allow scholars to collaborate with auto makers as well as military units like the U.S. Army's Tank Automotive Research and Development Engineering Center (TARDEC).
-The School of Engineering and Computer Science will have a new home in 2014 when the new Engineering Center opens.
+The School of Engineering and Computer Science has a new home in the state-of-the-art Engineering Center.